-- To assess efficacy outcomes, comparative controlled prospective trials were sought, with a preference for RCTs; - In the absence of such trials, comparative observational studies were sought, with a preference for prospective studies. - To assess long-term outcomes and adverse events, single-arm studies that capture longer periods of follow-up and/or larger populations were sought. - Studies with duplicative or overlapping populations were excluded.
+- To assess long-term outcomes and adverse events, single-arm studies that capture longer periods of follow-up and/or larger populations were sought. - Studies with duplicative or overlapping populations were excluded.

-Three RCTs have evaluated the combination of verteporfin photodynamic therapy with corticosteroids3⁄41 trial from Italy,26,11 trial from Canada (Canadian Retinal Trials Group),27,and 1 trial from Iran.28, The Italian RCT (2008) assigned 84 treatment-naive patients with exudative age-related macular degeneration to verteporfin photodynamic therapy alone (n=41) or combination intravitreal triamcinolone acetonide plus verteporfin photodynamic therapy (n=43).26,Mean visual acuity increased at 1 month of follow-up but decreased progressively by the 24-month point in both groups.
-In the Canadian Retinal Trials Group study (2009), 100 patients with choroidal neovascularization due to age-related macular degeneration were randomized to verteporfin photodynamic therapy alone or verteporfin photodynamic therapy plus intravitreal triamcinolone.27, Combination treatment did not result in a significant difference in the primary outcome of visual acuity at 1 year compared with verteporfin photodynamic therapy alone.
-The Iranian trial (2014) randomized 84 treatment-naive patients who had choroidal neovascularization due to age-related macular degeneration to verteporfin photodynamic therapy plus bevacizumab with and without intravitreal triamcinolone.28, There were no significant differences in the best-corrected visual acuity at week 12 and other time points.
+Three RCTs have evaluated the combination of verteporfin photodynamic therapy with corticosteroids3⁄41 trial from Italy,27, 1 trial from Canada (Canadian Retinal Trials Group),28, and 1 trial from Iran.29, The Italian RCT (2008) assigned 84 treatment-naive patients with exudative age-related macular degeneration to verteporfin photodynamic therapy alone (n=41) or combination intravitreal triamcinolone acetonide plus verteporfin photodynamic therapy (n=43).27, Mean visual acuity increased at 1 month of follow-up but decreased progressively by the 24-month point in both groups.
+In the Canadian Retinal Trials Group study (2009), 100 patients with choroidal neovascularization due to age-related macular degeneration were randomized to verteporfin photodynamic therapy alone or verteporfin photodynamic therapy plus intravitreal triamcinolone.28, Combination treatment did not result in a significant difference in the primary outcome of visual acuity at 1 year compared with verteporfin photodynamic therapy alone.
+The Iranian trial (2014) randomized 84 treatment-naive patients who had choroidal neovascularization due to age-related macular degeneration to verteporfin photodynamic therapy plus bevacizumab with and without intravitreal triamcinolone.29, There were no significant differences in the best-corrected visual acuity at week 12 and other time points.

-Section Summary: Verteporfin Photodynamic Therapy Plus Corticosteroids and/or Vascular Endothelial Growth Factor Inhibitors
+Section Summary: Age-Related Macular Degeneration - Verteporfin Photodynamic Therapy Plus Corticosteroids and/or Vascular Endothelial Growth Factor Inhibitors